SinghRavindr/EduSync/README.md

 ---

 ## 🧪 How to Run the Project
-Either visit our live website at *(coming soon..)* or run the project locally by following the steps below:
+Either visit our live website at https://ai-powered-lectura-ppvt.vercel.app/ or run the project locally by following the steps below:
 ### Requirements:
 •⁠  ⁠Node.js
 •⁠  ⁠Next.js